baniwel/advent-of-code/README.md

-This my shitty code for https://adventofcode.com/2023 I'm learning GoLang
+This is my shitty code for https://adventofcode.com/2023<br>
+I'm learning GoLang